OG CANNABIS INSURANCE.COM

 Transporters must carry:

-• Commercial auto liability insurance with minimum state-required limits; excess coverage is recommended given the high value of cannabis cargo.
+• Commercial auto liability insurance with minimum state-required limits; excess coverage is recommended given the high value of cannabis cargo, mandated by Colorado state law.

 • Cargo/inland marine insurance covering cannabis in transit.